cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 Retrieval-Augmented Generation (RAG) has become the default architecture for grounding LLMs in enterprise knowledge.
 The industry conversation, however, often conflates "using RAG" with "solving the knowledge problem." **Using RAG** and **solving knowledge end-to-end** are different jobs; treating them as interchangeable leads to brittle systems, wasted investment, and false confidence in production.

-I would like to reframe RAG through the lens of context engineering, map where it genuinely works, identify where it fails in ways that are difficult to detect, and propose decision frameworks for choosing the right architecture.
+This post reframes RAG through the lens of context engineering: where it works, where it fails in ways that are hard to spot, and how to choose architecture under real constraints.

-The goal is to define RAG’s boundaries clearly so that product and engineering teams can make better tradeoff decisions in constrained, high-stakes environments.
+The aim is to define RAG’s boundaries clearly so product and engineering teams can make better tradeoff decisions in high-stakes environments.

 ---